devel0x/electronero/bounty/app/README.md

-DEFAULT_LANGUAGE  # Default language code for the interface (e.g. 'en') SERVER_PORT       # Port the FastAPI server runs on CAPTCHA_SECRET    # Secret token for verifying CAPTCHA responses ADMIN_PASSWORD    # Password required to access the /admin dashboard
+DEFAULT_LANGUAGE  # Default language code for the interface (e.g. 'en') SERVER_PORT       # Port the FastAPI server runs on CAPTCHA_SECRET    # Secret token for verifying CAPTCHA responses NOCAPTCHA         # Set to 'true' to bypass CAPTCHA verification TELEGRAM_BOT_TOKEN # Token for the bot used to check Telegram membership TELEGRAM_GROUP_ID # Numeric ID of the Telegram group to verify ADMIN_PASSWORD    # Password required to access the /admin dashboard
 ```
+To obtain your Telegram group ID, invite the `@userinfobot` (or a similar bot)
+to your group and send `/start`.
+The bot will reply with the numeric
+`chat_id`, which is the value to use for `TELEGRAM_GROUP_ID`.

 ### Example Environment Setup